 HR Business Partner Manager for Sandia National Laboratories in Albuquerque – This position requires applicants to hold either a bachelor’s degree in human resources (or a related field) with eight years of HR experience, or a master’s degree in human resources (or a related field) with four years of HR experience.
 PHR, SPHR, or another HR certification is preferred.

-This professional will strategically partner all HR divisions throughout the company, including benefits and employee services, leadership and development, corporate learning, talent management, compensation, employee and labor relations, etc.
+This professional will strategically partner all HR divisions throughout the company, including benefits and employee services, leadership and development, corporate learning, talent management, compensation, employee and labor relations, etc.<!- mfunc search_btn -> <!- /mfunc search_btn ->

 Getting the Right Degree for a Career in Human Resource

-Majors related to the field of human resources include degrees in human resource management, business, business administration, industrial relations, industrial organizational relations/psychology, and more.
+Besides degrees in HR and HRM, other majors relevant to the field include, business administration, industrial relations, industrial organizational relations/psychology, and more.

 A bachelor’s degree is the standard for specialist and lower-to-mid-level management positions, while leadership positions in upper management are generally reserved for those with a master’s degree or specialized MBA in human resources management.

 These degrees are often offered online, on-campus, or in blended programs.

 Obtaining a Bachelor’s Degree